asvseb/python-tips/README.md

 # python-tips

-How to ind the sum of squares of all the even numbers between 1 and 151 in one line:
+How to find the sum of squares of all the even numbers between 1 and 151 in one line:

 1) Using list comprehension:
     sum( [x*x for x in range(1,151) if x % 2 == 0] )